A Moonage Daydream - Science Fiction and Music

 The Man-Machine - Kraftwerk

 Among the grandfathers of electronic music, German band Kraftwerk delivers an exploratory record on, as the title suggests, the relationship of man and machine.
-Kraftwerk helped lay the groundwork for the music we know today (and I highly recommend checking out the full scope of their work,) and this particular album asks a lot of questions we ask to this day.
+Kraftwerk helped lay the groundwork for the music we know today (and I highly recommend checking out the full scope of their work,) and this particular album asks a lot of questions we continue to ask to this day.

 This album is quintessentially German in its themes and sounds, just as the original title of Die Mensch-Maschine, but the album is universal in its questioning of the relationship between man and the technology it creates, calling into question if the Singularity may soon be upon us?